conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

                 da39a3ee5e6b4b0d3255bfef95601890afd80709
                   info

-Even in the ``test_package`` executable is built for Debug, we get the same binary package for the header-only library.
+Even with the ``test_package`` executable being built for Debug, we get the same binary package for the header-only library.
 This is because we didn't specify the ``settings`` attribute in the recipe, so the changes in the input settings (``-s build_type=Debug``) do not affect the recipe and therefore the generated binary package is always the same.